dmuratli/CS412-Fall2023-Group-Project/README.md

 # Overview of the Repository

-This repository encompasses the comprehensive implementation of our machine learning project, focusing on enhancing the understanding of student responses to prompts.
+This repository encompasses the comprehensive implementation of our machine learning project, focusing on enhancing the understanding of homework grades based on ChatGPT prompts.
 Below is a succinct breakdown of the main script and code components embedded within the repository.

 ## Data Preprocessing
 The initial phase involves data preprocessing, including NLTK resource download and HTML text cleaning, extracting, and storing preprocessed conversations.
 The code can be accessed here.

 ## Matching Prompts with Questions
-In this step, we match user prompts with their respective codes, preprocess a set of questions, and prepare them for subsequent analysis.
+In this step, user prompts are matched with their respective codes, preprocess a set of questions, and prepare them for subsequent analysis.
 The code can be accessed here.

 ## TF-IDF Vectorization
 The subsequent stage involves TF-IDF vectorization on user prompts and questions, calculating cosine similarity, and organizing results into a dataframe (question_mapping_scores).
 The code can be accessed here.